 I have the months of the year stuck in my head.
 You know that song that kids sing in preschool and kindergarten?
 That one.
-You’re welcome to sing along as you make this simple months of the year craftivity with us.
+You’re welcome to sing along as you make this simple months of the year activity with us.
+Here’s the version we sing.
+(By the way, this entire video is a great teaching resource.)

 With a new year starting, I’ve been reflecting on last year and looking ahead to the coming one.
 My girls are getting too old for preschool and even kindergarten crafts, but I still like to make them to share here.
 This craft and activity for learning the months of the year actually did catch their interest.
 They already know their months of the year, both by memory and as sight words.
 Yet, they love anything interactive, and anything they can color.
 They were happy to get their hands on this.